-- a.
-The beneficiary meets the criteria for continued stay if any ONE of the following applies: - 1.
-The withdrawal symptoms have not been sufficiently resolved to allow either discharge to a lower level of care or safe management in a less intensive environment; or - 2.
-The CIWA-Ar score, or other comparable standardized scoring system, has not increased or decreased. - b.
+- 2. The CIWA-Ar score, or other comparable standardized scoring system, has not increased or decreased. - b.
 The beneficiary meets the criteria for discharge if any ONE of the following applies: - The withdrawal signs and symptoms are sufficiently resolved so that the beneficiary can participate in self-directed recovery or ongoing treatment without the need for further medical or nursing withdrawal management monitoring; - 2.
-The signs and symptoms of withdrawal have failed to respond to treatment and have intensified (as confirmed by higher scores on the Clinical Institute Withdrawal Assessment for Alcohol Scale, Revised (CIWA-Ar) or other comparable standardized scoring system) indicating a need for transfer to a higher level of care; - 3.
-The beneficiary is unable to complete withdrawal management at Level 1 WM, indicating a need for more intensive services; or - 4.
+The signs and symptoms of withdrawal have failed to respond to treatment, and have intensified (as confirmed by higher scores on the Clinical Institute Withdrawal Assessment for Alcohol Scale, Revised (CIWA-Ar) or other comparable standardized scoring system) indicating a need for transfer to a higher level of care; - 3.
+The beneficiary is unable to complete withdrawal management at Level 2 WM, indicating a need for more intensive services; or - 4.
 The beneficiary or person legally responsible for the beneficiary requests a discharge from the service.